 - Inclusion, which considers the level of diversity at asset-management firms and across investment professionals managing your portfolio

-- Measure how well your portfolio is achieving your environmental and/or social goals.
+3. Measure how well your portfolio is achieving alignment with your values.
 A lack of standard industry metrics—coupled with competing measurement frameworks—has historically made it challenging for investors to determine how aligned their investments are with their impact goals.
-Tools like Morgan Stanley Impact Quotient® can help you identify and prioritize your impact preferences and assess your current holdings for opportunities to bring your portfolio into closer alignment with your environmental and social goals.
+Tools like Morgan Stanley Impact Quotient® can help you identify and prioritize your impact preferences and assess your current holdings for opportunities to bring your portfolio into closer alignment with your values.

-- Consider investments that support the transition to a lower-carbon economy.
-Your Morgan Stanley Financial Adviser can help identify opportunities for climate-focused investments, such as companies developing new technologies for renewable and alternative energy sources.
+4. Consider investments that support the transition to a lower-carbon economy.
+Your Morgan Stanley Financial Advisor can help identify opportunities for climate-focused investments, such as companies developing new technologies for renewable and alternative energy sources.
 Those opportunities aren’t limited to the equity side of your portfolio: The proceeds of corporate “green bonds,” for example, go toward climate change mitigation activities or other environmental sustainability projects.

-- … Or that improve people’s lives through access to education, health care and housing.
-For example, investors can support affordable housing, schools and even provide access to lower-cost clean energy in diverse communities through bond funds.
+7. … Or that improve people’s lives through access to education, health care and housing.
+For example, investors can support affordable housing, community development, schools and even provide access to lower-cost clean energy in diverse communities through bond funds.

-- If religion plays an important role in your life, explore faith-based ways to invest.
+8. If religion plays an important role in your life, explore faith-based ways to invest.
 Many people look to their faith for guidance when making decisions to positively impact the world.
-Investment strategies based on the values of Catholicism, Judaism or other faiths may help you align your investments with your faith traditions.
+Investment strategies based on the values of Catholicism, Christianity, Judaism, Islam or other faiths may help you align your investments with your faith traditions.

-- Think about how your impact goals fit into your broader financial picture.
+9. Think about how your impact goals fit into your broader financial picture.
 There’s no need to sacrifice your financial goals to invest according to your values.
-Whether you’re focused on building wealth, preserving it, generating income or other objectives, there are many ways you can integrate your impact goals, beginning at $5,000 minimums, for investors of all sizes.
+Whether you’re focused on building wealth, preserving it, generating income or other objectives, there are many ways you can integrate your impact goals for investors of all sizes.

-- Consider working with a financial professional to help you invest with impact.
-Morgan Stanley Financial Advisors, including those with the special Morgan Stanley Investing With Impact Director designation, are equipped with a broad range of robust tools, research and other proprietary resources to help you build a portfolio towards your impact goals.
+10. Consider working with a financial professional to help you invest with impact.
+Morgan Stanley Financial Advisors are equipped with a broad range of robust tools, research and other proprietary resources to help you build a portfolio towards your impact goals.
+Our Financial Advisors with the special Morgan Stanley Investing With Impact Director designation can share investment ideas that help meet your environmental, social and financial goals.

 Think about how your impact goals fit into your broader financial picture.

-At Morgan Stanley we are proud to play a part in advancing the role of sustainable and impact investing.
+At Morgan Stanley we are proud to play a part in advancing the role of values-aligned investing.
 The momentum has never been stronger, and investors today have access to increasingly sophisticated advice, reporting tools and more that can help them achieve their goals.

 - How can I gain a better idea of whether my portfolio aligns with my personal values and financial goals?